ThibautLandrein/Human-animal-recognition/README.md

 # Human-animal-recognition
 Using Tensorflow and OpenCV I intend to make my own surveillance camera.
-The main functionalities are movement detection, classification of the cause of the movement (logically either a human or a pet walking by or robbing me) and saving the picture or video.
+The main functionalities are movement detection, classification of the cause of the movement (logically either a human robbing me or a pet walking by) and saving the picture or video.